MCE Questions & Answers

 - Another type of organization that provides satisfactory evidence that it has adequate resources and administrative procedures to conduct a formal continuing education program relevant to the practice of public accountancy

-- Can a CPE Provider that is not registered in New York State offer CPE to New York State CPAs?
+- Can a CPE Provider that is not registered in New York State offer live CPE in New York State?

 - How does my firm or organization register as a New York State-approved CPE Provider?